 There is a sharp rise in Market Power in the aggregate economy since 1980.
 First, we analyze the measurement of market power in the macroeconomy using the cost-based method, and document how the distribution of markups and profits has changed.
 We compare markups and profits to other measures such as concentration indices (e.g., Herfindahl-Hirschman Index, HHI).
 Then we evaluate the consequences of market power on the economy as a whole and the labor market in particular.
 We aim to explain a number of secular trends that coincide with the rise of market power: a decline in the labor share, wage stagnation, declining labor mobility, the decline of startups, and the rise of superstar firms.
 Next, we build a macro model of the economy where firms have market power in their local markets.
-We use the model to quantity the role of market power and the possible causes, between the market structure and technological change.
+We use the model to quantify the role of market power and the possible causes, between the market structure and technological change.
 We then measure and model monopsony power, i.e., market power in the labor market.
-Finally, we evaluate the impact of market power on wage inequality, and on the skill premium in particular.
+We evaluate the impact of market power on wage inequality, and on the skill premium in particular, and we study how market power affects executive pay.
+Finally, we study whether and how income taxes can improve welfare in the presence of market power.
 The objective is to estimate these models using micro data, and we will back out the distribution of firm productivities, firm markups (markdowns) as well as the market structure.
 We thus treat the market structure as a residual in the way we treat productivity as the residual.